harangp/tfjsctcloss/README.md

 ## What will you find here

-The whole repository is just two files:
+The whole repository is just three files:
 - **ctc.ts** contains the loss calculator, the gradient custom operation, and a helper function for decoding the results.
 - **ctc.spec.ts** contains the test, and also some examples how to include it in the models.
+- **perf.spec.ts** contains some performance experiments.

 Otherwise, I will just document here my findings related to the implementation.
 I suggest checking out the PDF / Excel file which contains a careful calculation for a simple use-case, so you can follow what happens in each step, what is added up, what is multiplied, etc.